rohid-hub/django_my_tasks/README.md

-This is django Tasks or Todo webapp project.
+This a is django Tasks or Todo webapp project.